 For most junior enlisted members, Roth is worth considering seriously.
 At E-1 through E-4 pay grades, federal income tax rates are low — often 10–12%.
 That's a low price to pay now for completely tax-free withdrawals decades from now, when you may be in a higher bracket.

 During a combat zone deployment, Roth TSP contributions become even more powerful.
 Pay earned during CZTE-qualifying months is already excluded from federal income tax — contributing that tax-exempt pay to Roth TSP means the money was never taxed going in and qualified withdrawals will never be taxed.
-See The Roth TSP Deployment Strategy That Builds a Tax-Free Fortune for the compound growth math on this.

 Consider your situation — current tax bracket, expected retirement income, spouse's income, state taxes — before deciding.
 Neither Roth nor Traditional is universally better.
 The government match always goes into Traditional TSP regardless of your election.